Every workplace

 Our research tells a story

-Did you know dyslexics make up the largest neurodivergent group?
+Did you know neurodivergent employees make up 20% of your workforce and dyslexics make up the largest percentage?

 %